AWS CLI Cheatsheet

 "Key": "multipart/01"

-List active multipart uploads
+}List active multipart uploads

-aws s3api list-multipart-uploads --bucket my-bucket
+aws s3api list-multipart-uploads --bucket my-bucketList parts that have uploaded

-aws s3api list-parts --bucket my-bucket --key 'multipart/01' --upload-id dfRtDYU0WWCCcH43C3WFbkRONycyCpTJJvxu2i5GYkZljF.Yxwh6XG7WfS2vC4to6HiV6Yjlx.cph0gtNBtJ8P3URCSbB7rjxI5iEwVDmgaXZOGgkk5nVTW16HOQ5l0R
+aws s3api list-parts --bucket my-bucket --key 'multipart/01' --upload-id dfRtDYU0WWCCcH43C3WFbkRONycyCpTJJvxu2i5GYkZljF.Yxwh6XG7WfS2vC4to6HiV6Yjlx.cph0gtNBtJ8P3URCSbB7rjxI5iEwVDmgaXZOGgkk5nVTW16HOQ5l0RUpload a part

 aws s3api upload-part \